Roadhouse Blues: Certifications

+Charts

 Status Quo version

 Status Quo, while touring in Bielefeld, Germany, in 1970, heard the Doors' recording shortly after it was released.
 They were looking for a change of direction, away from their original psychedelic pop style, and were unsure about what to do; after hearing the song in a club, they enjoyed its 12-bar shuffle and thought it would be a good template for future original material.
 The group recorded a studio version on the 1972 album Piledriver, with bassist Alan Lancaster taking the lead vocal and featuring an extra verse with three-part harmonies, which the Doors' recording did not have.
 The lyrics differed from the original; for instance, "I should have made you" instead of "Ashen lady".
 The track was released as a promotional single, with Black Sabbath's "Children of the Grave" on the B-side.

 The song was a regular feature of Quo's live setlist throughout the 1970s, its performance coming towards the end of the show.
-It was extended to allow a jam session in the middle, featuring snippets of other songs, including the traditional "The Irish Washerwoman" and "Shakin' All Over".
+It was extended to allow a jam session in the middle, featuring snippets of other songs, including the traditional "The Irish Washerwoman" and "Jarabe Tapatío" (known as the "Mexican hat dance") as well as "Shakin' All Over".
 A 14-minute version appears as the final track on 1977's Live.
-In 1992, the live album Live Alive Quo featured "Roadhouse Medley", which blended other songs into the main "Roadhouse Blues" riff.
+In 1992, the live album Live Alive Quo featured "Roadhouse Medley", which blended other songs into the main "Roadhouse Blues" riff and consumed over a third of their entire set at 20:35 in duration.

 "Roadhouse Blues" was revived for the "Frantic Four" tours in 2013.
 In 2014, a deluxe reissue of Piledriver included a 15-minute live version, recorded in 1973.